deepsense-ai/seahorse/docs/operations/custom_python_operation.md

 includeOperationsMenu: true
 ---

-Executes Python function provided by the user on a DataFrame connected to its input port.
+Executes a Python function provided by the user on a `DataFrame` connected to its input port.
-Returns result of Python function execution as a DataFrame.
+Returns result of the Python function as a `DataFrame`.

-The function that will be executed has to:
+The function that will be executed must:

-* have name <code>transform</code>,
+* be named <code>transform</code>,

-* take exactly one argument of type DataFrame,
+* take exactly one argument of type `DataFrame`,

-* return DataFrame.
+* return a `DataFrame`.

 #### Example Python code:
 {% highlight python %}